-Beneficiary: A person served by the publicly funded behavioral health and substance use disorder system or his/her representative.
+Beneficiary: A person served by the publicly funded behavioral health and substance use disorder system or their representative.

 CMHSP: Community Mental Health Services Program.
-For the purposes of this document, a CMHSP member is one or more of the following: AuSable Valley Community Mental Health Authority, Centra Wellness Network, North Country Community Mental Health, Northeast Michigan Community Mental Health Authority, and Northern Lakes Community Mental Health Authority.
+For the purposes of this document, a CMHSP member is one or more of the following: Centra Wellness Network, North Country Community Mental Health, Northeast Michigan Community Mental Health Authority, and Northern Lakes Community Mental Health Authority, and Wellvance.